InezHernandez/Final-Project-cs-381/README.md

 ## Introduction

-For this project we are focusing on creating a simple Haskell calculator.
+For this project, we are focusing on creating a simple Haskell calculator.
 It will include all the standard operations addition, subtraction, multiplication, and division and this calculator will be named Scoop++.
-After some considerations the programming paradigm that Scoop++ will be designed in is the functional paradigm.
+After some considerations, the programming paradigm that Scoop++ will be designed in is the functional paradigm.
 The stack-based paradigm would have also been a good option, but the functional paradigm also provided similar benefits and a bit more flexibility.

 ## Features